-Corrective eye surgery involves using a surgical procedure called Laser-assisted in situ keratomileusis, or as many of us know it as LASIK.
-This procedure is designed to help you see clearly again so you can handle your everyday tasks without the need for glasses or contacts.
-The surgery does not require a lot of time, but there are things you should be aware of and keep in mind to make sure you have a speedy recovery.
+Corrective eye surgery involves using a surgical procedure called Laser-assisted in situ keratomileusis (LASIK) or Photo-Refractive Keratectomy (PRK).
+Both procedures are designed to help you see clearly again so you can handle your everyday tasks without the need for glasses or contacts.
+Laser eye surgery does not require a lot of time, but there are things you should be aware of and keep in mind if you want to learn how to speed up PRK recovery.

 What Happens After Lasik Surgery?

-Once you have completed LASIK surgery, your eyes will start healing immediately because the initial healing happens rapidly.
-However, if you are experiencing some blurred vision and fluctuations in your vision for several weeks or even months after LASIK, don’t be alarmed since this is quite normal.
+Once you have completed LASIK or PRK eye surgery, your eyes will start healing immediately because the initial healing happens rapidly.
+However, if you are experiencing some blurred vision and fluctuations in your vision for several weeks or even months after laser eye surgery, don’t be alarmed since this is quite normal.

 Once you do corrective eye surgery, there are regular follow up visits that are scheduled for a period of six months or longer to continually monitor your vision and eye health.
 In many circumstances, a patient’s vision should be stable by the time they reach the six-month post-op visit.

-It is also important to note, that if you experience dry eyes, halos, glare or other visual disturbances after LASIK, most of these symptoms should be gone, or somewhat reduced at the six-month visit.
+It is also important to note, that if you experience dry eyes, halos, glare or other visual disturbances after LASIK eye surgery, most of these symptoms should be gone, or somewhat reduced at the six-month visit.

 How Long Does Blurred Vision Last?

-You have to keep in mind that LASIK surgery involves an incision, and your eyes need to heal after that procedure.
+You have to keep in mind that LASIK or PRK surgery in Orange County involves an incision, and your eyes need to heal after that procedure.
 The body heals through the inflammation process, so this can temporarily impact clear vision.
 The American Academy of Ophthalmology says it is not uncommon for a patient’s vision to stay blurry for several weeks or even months after LASIK.

 Since experiencing blurred vision is a symptom of the body going through the healing process, there isn’t much that can be done to treat this problem.
 Most of the time, the blurring will fade over time, however, the precise amount of time needed can be different from every individual.